Imagine…

 Keep reading for a list of the best plants to grow in July…

-Make getting the right things done this month simple.
+🌷 Make getting the right things done this month simple.
 Download my FREE July gardening checklist.

-Vegetables to plant in July
+The best vegetables to plant in July

-Vegetable seeds to sow in July
+Vegetable seeds to plant in July

-Running low on seeds?
+- Running low on seeds?
 Check out this list of my favorite seed catalogs.

 - Direct-sow snap, shelling, and snow peas for late summer and fall harvests.